nickbauman/langcompare/README.md

 (greeting "Rachelle" "Joe" "John")
 ```

+### Java

-### Java: Simply varargs, also optional using an ellipses, which creates a zero-length array when not used
+Varargs, also optional using an ellipses, which creates a zero-length array when not used

 ```java
 class Example {